 As the year has progressed, work samples and the general results of these assessments have enabled me, as subject leader, a clear picture as to whether various children or cohorts are working above, below or expected levels in history and geography.

-Standards for geography and history are included in the subject leader file.
+Standards for geography are included in the subject leader file.